sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/67_Requests.md

 - `req.httpVersionMinor` - a number.
 Example - `2` for `"1.2"`

-## Convenience functions
+## Convenience properties and functions
-1. `req.xhr` property - boolean. `true` if request made using `XMLHttpRequest` or `fetch`.
-2. `req.is(contentTypeValue)`- Get `"Content-Type"` of the request.
+1. `req.is(contentTypeValue)`- Get `"Content-Type"` of the request.
 	- Argument - `String`.
 Accepts partial arguments too, `req.is("json")` will return `"application/json"`.
 	- Returns a `String`.
 Returns false if type is absent.
 Returns `null` if there's no body.
-3. `req.cookies` property - cookies as an object
+2. `req.cookies` property - cookies as an object
-4.
+3. `req.route` returns skeleton of the path as is.
+Useful is path params are used.
+4. `req.secure` - returns a boolean if HTTPS is being used.

+## Extras
-5. `req.ip` - IP address of the request client.
+1. `req.ip` - IP address of the request client.
 Assumes trust proxy setting is not false.
-6. `req.subdomain` - array of subdomains (in ancestor order, of course).
+2. `req.subdomain` - array of subdomains (in ancestor order, of course).
 Note - default offset is 2, i.e. ignores the last two.
 Example - `"tobi.ferrets.example.com"` will result in `['ferrets', 'tobi']`
+3. `req.xhr` property - boolean. `true` if request made using `XMLHttpRequest` or `fetch`. **Not useful**, unless the `X-Requested-With` header has a value of `XMLHttpRequest`.